Advertisement

 Use local identity as leverage

-San Francisco's political culture made a media blackout untenable.
+San Francisco's open-government political culture made a total blackout costly.
 Every city has values it claims.
-Find the framing that makes encryption embarrassing for your local officials.
+Find the framing that makes a blackout embarrassing for your local officials.

 5